tunderdomb/node-manifest/docs/routes.md

 The handler will be required and should export a function that returns another function itself.
-The exported function will be called with the express app instance, the manifest data, and the infividual page data from the manifest that belongs to this route.
+The exported function will be called with the express app instance, the manifest data, and the individual page data from the manifest that belongs to this route.

-The returned function will be called when the page renderes, and is passed all the arguments any other middleware receives, plus a callback function.
+The returned function will be called when the page renders, and is passed all the arguments any other middleware receives, plus a callback function.

 You may call the callback to return control to the bootstrap,